Marketing Strategy

 You need to break down audiences into segments and identify their unique traits, experiences, wants and needs to create tailored experiences that feel like they’re made just for them.

-This impact can be huge, with 72% of consumers saying they only engage with marketing messages that match their interests.
+The impact of good personalisation can be huge, with 72% of consumers saying they only engage with marketing messages that align with their interests.

 Here are a few ways you can personalise your marketing on a deeper level: